 - Team score in each section is the total of the 3 best scores by team members.

-Game/60 + 5 second increment.
-This means each player starts with 60 minutes and 5 more seconds are added after every move.
+Game/60 + 5 second delay.
+This means each player starts with 60 minutes and each move the clock does not start for 5 seconds.
 Please bring a chess clock if you have one.

 Sections & Eligibility